-Chocolate balls (chokladbollar) are a super popular and traditional swedish sweet treat, featured here in a light vegan version.
+These Swedish Chocolate balls (chokladbollar) are a super popular and traditional sweet treat, featured here in a delicious gluten-free and vegan version.
 The perfect bite-sized treat to satisfy your chocolate cravings!

-I discovered these chocolate balls while on holiday in Gothenburg last weekend.
-If you follow me on Facebook and Instagram you surely have seen the amazing products available in Sweden.
-These delicious chocolate balls won my heart from the very first bite.
+I discovered these chocolate balls while on holiday in Gothenburg a few years ago.
+These delicious chocolate balls won my heart at the very first bite.
 They’re SO addicting.
 Once you try them it takes a lot of self-control to stop.

-Swedish chocolate balls don’t require any cooking or baking, and are ready in 15 min only.
-Made with simple ingredients you most probably have in your pantry already, kokosballs (coconut balls) are impressively easy to put together.
+These Swedish chocolate balls don’t require any cooking or baking, and are ready in 15 minutes only.
+Made with simple ingredients you most probably have in your pantry already, those little balls are impressively easy to put together.

-Fold all the ingredients in a food processor ( I use this powerful KithenAid) and mix for 30 sec or until combined.
+Fold all the ingredients in a food processor and mix for 30 sec or until combined.
 Scrap down the mixture with a spatula if necessary.

 The mixture should be easy to roll and not too sticky, feel free to adjust the consistency with more oats or coffee.
 To give it a fun grown-up twist, you can also substitute coffee with spirits like Kahlua, Baileys or rhum.
-I promise these chocolate balls will be GREAT crowd pleaser.
+I promise these chocolate balls will be a hit!

 Once ready, roll them in coconut flakes.
 These treats are already very sweet, so I use unsweetened dessicated coconut flakes.
 But you can also use pearl sugar or finely chopped nuts like pistachio, almonds or hazelnuts.

-These magic Swedish chocolate balls are a great addition to breakfast or tea time, especially now that fall is upon us and the days are getting chiller.
-I can already see myself holding a cup of nice cup of coffee ( as the swedish tradition wants) and indulge into this secretly healthy delicious treat!
+These magic Swedish chocolate balls are a great addition to breakfast or tea time, especially now that the days are getting chiller.
+I can already see myself holding a cup of nice cup of coffee ( as the Swedish tradition wants) and indulge into this secretly healthy delicious treat!

 - 3 tbsp dutch cocoa powder